bondmcp/mcp/API_REFERENCE.md

 > **✅ STATUS: FULLY OPERATIONAL**
 >
 > All 50 endpoints are now functional and tested.
-Platform recovered and running at full capacity.
-Last verified: August 6, 2025.
+Platform recovered and running at full capacity with complete health AI suite.
+Last verified: August 7, 2025.

 ## Base URL